Can Liquorice or Apple Cider Vinegar help with your reflux symptoms?

 Does it work?

-There isn’t any medical research published to support the use apple cider vinegar for reflux and, according to the European Food Safety Authority, there is no evidence to show apple cider vinegar helps any medical disorder.
+There is scant medical research published to support the use apple cider vinegar for reflux and, according to the European Food Safety Authority, there is no evidence to show apple cider vinegar helps any medical disorder.

-Without robust clinical trials, it is difficult to determine whether natural remedies really work and what works for one individual may not always work for another.
+Without thorough scientific investigation, it is difficult to claim natural remedies really work and, of course, what works for one person may not always work for another.

-You should also see your doctor for a full discussion about supplement and medication if you develop new or worsening symptoms.
+It is important to see your doctor for a full discussion about supplements and medication, especially if you develop new or worsening symptoms.